Foundations

 The accountId is a unique identifier for the account that is being created, and it is required as an input field for this mutation.
 The name input field specifies the name for the new account that is being created.
 The code input field is a shorthand code for the account, which is often an abbreviated version of the account name.
 The description input field is a brief explanation of the account that is being created.

 The status input field represents the current status for the new account that is being created.
 This field specifies whether the account is active or closed (locked).
 By default, all accounts are ACTIVE.
-When an account is LOCKED, it cannot be changed, and any attempt to write a ledger entry to this account will raise an error.
+When an account is LOCKED, it cannot be updated unless you are also changing its status back to ACTIVE.
+Any attempt to write a ledger entry to a locked account will raise an error.

 Example